PyconUK/2017.pyconuk.org/pages/financial-assistance.md

 ## Apply Now

-To apply for financial assistance, please fill out and submit [this form](https://hq.pyconuk.org/grants/applications/new/).
-The deadline for financial assistance applications is 23:59 BST on August 10th, and we'll be in contact with you as soon as we can after then.

-Please note that you *do not* need to have purchased a ticket before applying.
+Applications for financial assistance are now closed.
+We will be contacting applicants as soon as possible.

 ## Philosophy